Live streaming is continuing its rise in popularity. And to keep and gain viewers, your live stream needs to be a good experience for them.

 3. Wirecast: Best for Pro Features

 Of the paid live streaming encoding options, Wirecast soars above the rest.
 But it does come with a hefty price tag.
-Their Studio software comes in at $599, while their Pro version is $799.
+Its Studio software comes in at $599, while their Pro version is $799.

-Wirecast works like photo and drawing software by using a layers system.
+Wirecast works like photo and drawing software by using a layering system.
 This means you can add things like Facebook Live polling, titles, and picture-in-picture with ease.
 Pro specifically adds other capabilities such as virtual scoreboards, replay, and 8-track audio output.